ethical-jobs/php-standards/README.md

 ## Runners
 This standards package comes with two runners for running the standards suite.

-### Local
-Ideal way of running the standards suite, however no context is provided with the Drone configuration - which means the results may not match the build pipeline.

 ### Assumptions
 - drone-cli is installed